SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 The legendary Monterey Jazz Festival is one of the SF Bay Area events in September that cannot be missed if you are a serious music fan.

-Over the 60 plus years of this festival, headliners have included Chick Corea, Herbie Hancock, Regina Carter and many more.
+Over the nearly 70 years of this festival, headliners have included Chick Corea, Herbie Hancock, Regina Carter, and many more.

-The Monterey Jazz Festival always takes place on the third Saturday of September.
+The Monterey Jazz Festival always takes place on the third weekend of September.

 Mountain View Art & Wine Festival

-This two-day festival in the heart of Silicon Valley is a celebration of everything related to arts and wines in the south bay.
+This two-day festival, held in the heart of Silicon Valley, is a celebration of all things related to the local arts, wine, and food of the South Bay.

 >> More details about this year's event